cleeistaken/automation-mssql-linux/README.md

 * Mark Xu is a VMware Solutions Architect that specializes in Business Critical Applications Solutions on VMware's vSphere.

 * Charles Lee is a VMware Senior Solutions Architect that specializes in Business Critical Application and Automation on VMware's vSphere.

+## OVA Changelog
+### 1.0
+* Initial release.

+### 1.1
+* Improve the ovf configuration script
+* Improve the template preparation script

+### 1.2
+* Add anti-affinity rule for MSSQL VM
+* Add second disk to the MSSQL VM and use it as the log disk
+* Fixed ansible apt update statement failing because of an upstream repository change